034adarsh/034adarsh/README.md

 ### Hi there 👋
 ### Adarsh this side
-I'm a freelance content writer at TeleCRM and a 3rd year B-tech (CSE) student @SRM university.
+I'm a freelance content writer at TeleCRM and a 3rd year B-tech (CSE) student @SRM university ||
-I am also enrolled in online BS degree in data science and programming from IIT madras.
+I am also enrolled in online BS degree in data science and programming from IIT madras ||
-Ex reasearch intern @NUS and @HPE
+Ex reasearch intern @NUS and @HPE ||
 I am very passionate about data and it's growing power in modern world and willing to work in the field of data.

 - 🔭 I’m currently working on ...